-Eight criteria are evaluated as part of the admission process in accepting students into the ATEP:
+Eight criteria are evaluated as part of the admission process in accepting students into the Athletic Training Education Program:

-- 1. Overall GPA
+- Overall GPA

-- 2. Prerequisite Courses GPA
+- Prerequisite Courses GPA 2

-- 3. Directed Observation Hours
+- 3 Directed Observation Hours

-- 4. Letters of Recommendation
+- Λ Letters of Recommendation

-- 5. Interview
+- 5 Interview

-- 6. Essay
+- 6 Essay

-- 7. Clinical Evaluations
+- Clinical Evaluations

-- 8. Clinical Competency Evaluation and Palpation Checklist
+- 8 Clinical Competency Evaluation Checklist

-In evaluating the criteria, different ranking scales (1-5, 1-10, etc) are used.
-In each case the top student in each criteria would receive the lowest number awarded.

-The eight criteria are evaluated in the following manner:
+In evaluating the criteria, different ranking scales (1-5, 1-10, etc) are used For each criterion, the student with the highest ranking receives the lowest number awarded.
+Students are evaluated under the eight criteria in the following manners

-Overall GPA - The total number of candidates applying for admission to the program is divided by [10].
-For example, if twenty students apply, 20 is divided by 10 and the result is 2.
-In cases where a number falls between whole numbers (i.e. 2.6) the number would either be rounded up or down depending on where it fell on the scale.
-2.5 would be rounded upward to 3, whereas 2.4 would be rounded downward to 2.
-We then rank the overall GPA of the students from high to low.
-The students would then be placed in groups of 2 with the top two students receiving a score of (1).
-The next two highest GPAs would receive a score of (2).
-We continue scoring the students until everyone receives a score.
+Overall GPA - For purposes of scoring on this criterion, students are first divided into groups, with group size based on the size of the applicant pool.
+To determine group size, the total number of candidates applying for admission to the program is divided by 10.
+For example, if 20 students applying to dumbra to inc program is clivided by 10.
+For example, if 20 students apply, 20 is divided by 10 and the result is 2.
+In cases where the result falls between whole numbers, (e.g. 2.6), the number is 2 in cases where the result tails between whole numbers, (g.
+2.6), me number is rounded up or down depending on where it falls on the scale.
+A result of 2.5 is rounded upward, for a score of (3), whereas 2.4 is rounded downward for a score of (2) We then rank the overall GPAs of the applicants from high to low.
+If group size has been determined to be 2, the student applicants are then placed in groups of 2, with the 2 students with the highest GPAs receiving a score of (1) The students with the next 2 highest GPAs receive a score of (2).
+We continue scoring the students until everyone receives a score

-Prerequisite Courses GPA - A total of four classes (HESC155, HESC210, HESC220 and HESC240) are used to calculate the Prerequisite Courses GPA.
+Prerequisite Courses GPA - Four classes (HESC 210, HESC 214, HESC 220 and HESC 240) are used to calculate the Prerequisite Courses GPA.
 The candidates' GPAs are ranked from high to low.
-The student with the highest GPA receives a score of (1); this number is then multiplied by two (1 X 2=2) for a total score of two.
-We continue scoring the students until everyone receives a score.
-We weight this criterion more heavily than others because we believe the Prerequisite Courses GPA is a very good predictor for success in our program.
+The student with the highest GPA receives a score of (1); this number is then multiplied by a weighting factor of 2, $(1 \times 2=2)$ , for a score of 2.
+We continue scoring the students until everyone receives a score We weight this criterion more heavily than others because we believe the Prerequisite Courses GPA is a very good predictor for success in our program

-Directed Observation Hours - Student are assigned by the Coordinator of the "Athletic Training Interest" program to a variety of clinical venues to gain valuable directed observation hours.
-Students who obtain between 50-99 directed observation hours receive a score of four (4).
-Students who obtain between 100-149 directed observation hours receive a score of three (3).
-Students who obtain between 150-199 directed observation hours receive a score of two (2).
-Students who obtain over 200 directed observation hours receive a score of one (1).
+Directed Observation Hours - Students are assigned by the Coordinator of the "Athletic Training Interest" program to a variety of clinical venues to gain valuable directed observation hours.
+Students who obtain between 50-99 directed observation hours receive a score of (4).
+Students who obtain between 100-149 directed observation hours receive a score of (3).
+Students who obtain between 150-199 directed observation hours receive a score of (2).
+Students who obtain over 200 directed observation hours receive a score of (1)

-Letters of Recommendation - Students seeking admission into the ATEP will be asked to secure three letters of recommendation from individuals who can attest for their personality and clinical abilities.
-Letters of recommendation are evaluated using a ranking scale of [1-5].
-Each athletic training faculty member reads the three letters of recommendation and gives them a numerical score of between (1-5).
-A score of one would be considered excellent, while a score of five would be poor.
+Letters of Recommendation - Students seeking admission into the ATEP will be asked to secure 3 letters of recommendation from individuals who can attest to their personality and clinical abilities.
+Letters of recommendation are evaluated with scores of (1-5), with 1 being best.
+Each athletic training faculty member reads and scores each of the 3 letters of recommendation.
 All letters of recommendation are read independently.
 The scores from all the evaluators are added together and then divided by the total number of evaluators.
 The averaged score is then recorded on the admission ranking form.